 “Families play a key role in supporting learning in and out of school.
 For example, showing children how science, math, engineering, and technology are part of our daily lives and talking about careers in these areas can also motivate children to prepare for the future.”

 There are a number of ways that families can help reinforce learning outside of school.
-With clear instructions and effective communication, those opportunities can have a positive impact on student learning.
+With clear instructions and effective school communication, those opportunities can have a positive impact on student learning.
 Here’s how Livingtree Engage can be utilized to reinforce shared learning:

 • Educators can share activities and projects for families to complete at home.